-Once you’ve collected as much information as possible, provide both the complainant and the respondent with an opportunity to review the information collected.
+Once you’ve collected as much information as possible, provide both the complainant and the respondent at least 10 days to review the information collected.
 A review may help trigger their memory, or they may want to address a discrepancy.

 Then, the investigator should review the information and see if there is enough evidence to determine whether a violation occurred.
 Review, weigh, analyze and compare the information.

 Determine a Violation